 The Great Cascade, Yerevan

-There is no similar structure anywhere on the post-Soviet territory.
+There is nothing like the Cascade Monument anywhere on the post-Soviet territory.
 At first sight it is difficult to define its genre: it is neither a monument nor a building.
 To put it simply the Cascade is the original decoration of the city in the form of unique architectural composition.
-The Great Cascade reminding a huge multi-tier Babylon pyramid is a system of huge staircases gracefully connecting the downtown lying low and the residential area located high in mountains.
+The Great Cascade is a system of huge staircases gracefully connecting the downtown areas and the residential areas, located on the surrounding hills.
 All together it looks like an enormous spectacular modernist sculpture.
-Huge stair wells with fountains run uphill crowned with the obelisk of the Revived Armenia.
+Huge flights of stairs with fountains run uphill, crowned with the obelisk of the Revived Armenia.

-The Cascade is located in the very beginning of the street bearing the name of Architect Tamanian.
-At the Cascade foot there is the monument to Tamanian bending over his general plan.
-Near the monument there is an amusing sculpture called “the Black Cat” by the famous South American artist and sculptor Fernando Botero.
+The Cascade Monument is located in the very beginning of the street bearing the name of Architect Tamanian.
+At the foot of the Cascade, there is the monument to Tamanian, showing him bending over his general plan and wearing his mother’s shawl.
+Near the monument there is an amusing sculpture called “the Black Cat” by the famous South American artist and sculptor Fernando Botero, plus a rotation of numerous other sculptures.